 The Lean Startup philosophy defines value as something that brings benefits to the customer.
 All the rest is just waste to eliminate.
 So, the first question any follower of the Lean Startup method asks is: “What part of our efforts is value-creating and what is wasteful?”.
 In fact, any effort that is not absolutely necessary to know what customers want should be eliminated.
-However, it is easy to be wrong about customer expectation.
-Validated learning will therefore be based on empirical data collected from real customers.
+However, it is easy to be wrong about customer expectations.
+Validated learning will, therefore, be based on empirical data collected from real customers.

 The question is not, “Is it possible to make this product?”.
 In our modern economy, virtually every conceivable product can be made.
 The most relevant questions are: “Should we create this product?
 And “Can we design a sustainable and prosperous business around this series of products and services?”.

 To answer these, we need a method that allows us to split a business plan into its different components and then test each of them empirically.

 In other words, we need a scientific method.
 In the Lean Startup model, every product, every feature, every marketing campaign is understood as an experiment of which the goal is to achieve validated learning.

 In the Lean Startup methodology, a startup conducts experiments to see what is brilliant and what to eliminate.
 These experiments follow a scientific method, they: